Steelhead management in Columbia & Snake river basins

 Columbia and Snake river basins: Steelhead regulation and management

-In 2022, ODFW fish biologists across the Columbia and Snake River basins developed frameworks for mid-Columbia tributaries to provide transparency on what management actions will be taken and when so anglers, guides and local communities can prepare for restrictions (see Tributaries link for frameworks).
+After poor returns closed fishing on the popular Deschutes River and other tributaries in 2021, ODFW fish biologists across the Columbia and Snake River basins developed frameworks for opening or closing summer steelhead fisheries in tributaries (Deschutes, John Day, Umatilla, Walla Walla, Grand Ronde/Imnaha).
+These frameworks provide transparency on what management actions will be taken and when, so anglers, guides and local communities can prepare for restrictions (see Tributaries link for frameworks).
+ODFW will continue to evaluate these frameworks and may adjust as new information is gathered.

 About summer steelhead fisheries